Sounghwan (Eric) Hwang

 Publication:

-S. Hwang, M. Cho, S. Kim, and I. Hwang, "An LMI-Based Risk Assessment of Leader-Follower Multi-Agent System Under Stealthy Cyberattacks."
+Sounghwan Hwang, Minhyun Cho, Sungsoo Kim, and Inseok Hwang, "An LMI-Based Risk Assessment of Leader-Follower Multi-Agent System Under Stealthy Cyberattacks."
 IEEE Control Systems Letters, vol. 7, pp. 419-2424, 2023 (also presented at the 62nd IEEE Conference on Decision and Control).

-Safety-Critical Control and Assurance for Unmanned Aerial Vehicle
+Safety-Critical Control and High-Assured Safety for Unmanned Aerial Vehicles

 One of the key aspects of researching Unmanned Aerial Vehicles (UAVs) is how to enhance or fully guarantee their operational safety?
 UAVs are particularly vulnerable to various malicious threats, such as disturbances, wind gusts, and cyberattacks.
 For example, in terms of cybersecurity, GPS sensors on UAVs can be easily compromised by cyberattacks, leading to significant degradation in operational performance, such as tracking a destination.
 To address this challenge, we aim to develop safety-critical control and assurance algorithms to enhance the operational safety of UAVs.